26 Academic Integrity Statement

 In the case of a second misconduct incident and other mitigating circumstances, the instructor may choose to take the issue to the Vice President for Academic Affairs and request the student be withdrawn from college with a failing (“F’) grade.
 This action should be accompanied by a detailed written account of the incident, including supporting documents, and the instructor’s recommendation of action.

-1. Incidents of Academic Dishonesty Should be Reported by Memorandum to the Vice President for Academic Affairs
+- Incidents of Academic Dishonesty Should be Reported to the Vice President of Academic Affairs

-A student accused of academic misconduct may choose to appeal the decision of his/her instructor by going to the Vice President for Academic Affairs to rescind the instructor’s decision or to validate that decision.
-The student must bring his/her grievance, in writing, within ten (10) days of the instructor’s decision as announced to the student.
-If the student wishes to pursue grievance resolution beyond the second validation of penalty, he/she must provide a complete, formal written Appeal.
-An appeal will be formed, consisting of 0f MSC employees, students, and the Vice President of Student Affairs or a designee (Sections 6-7 of the Murray State College Student Handbook).
+It is the responsibility of the faculty member to submit an Academic Integrity Violation form immediately regardless of the incident resolution.
+A student accused of academic misconduct may choose to appeal the decision of their instructor by going to the Vice President of Academic Affairs to rescind the instructor’s decision or to validate that decision.
+The student has ten (10) days to appeal the instructor’s decision as announced to the student through the Complaint Resolution using the Academic Integrity Decision Appeal form.
+An appeal committee will be formed, consisting of MSC employees, students, and the Dean of Learning and Student Success or a designee.

 A short version of the Academic Integrity Statement is located in the Syllabus Template: